mglunafh/some-rogue-like/docs/backlog.md

 # A list of high-level concepts which would be cool to have

-* Internationalization/localization/ Language support: english, russian, interslavic
+* Internationalization / localization / Language support: english, russian, interslavic
 * Character core personality traits system
   * Big 5 personality traits
   * Actions and interpersonal dynamics based on personality traits